atat-monitor/beta-integTest/README.md

 # beta-integTest
-Used to test the PullRequestChecker lambda in the Beta environment
+Used to test the PullRequestChecker lambda in the Beta environment1